 Where will the progress of science and technology driven by financial interests lead us?

-Should we not actually and openly strive for more beauty, harmony, and warmth in this world – possibly even for a bit of humor – to spread basic joy?
+Should we not, actually and openly, strive for more harmony, joy, and warmth in this world – possibly even for a bit of humor – to spread basic joy?

-What was the contribution to the guidance of mankind by the great religions?
+2.3.
+What has been the contribution to the guidance of mankind by the great religions?

 In the search for guidance on its journey through existence on Earth, to possibly accomplish a positive evolution, mankind looked to “God” and searched in religions for guidance.
 But why have the great religions of mankind failed to provide better guidance – to avoid all the horrors in the world during historical times?
 Did God not speak (merely letting the experiment of evolution in our universe’s “existence” run its course), or did mankind not listen correctly?
 Or does the problem lie in mankind not following the benevolent religious rules?
 Would a return to strict religious fundamentalism resolve all problems, as many Muslims now believe – in a reversal of evolution and in ending the divine experiment of evolution in our universe?
 Unlikely – and dangerous, too!

-It is always easier to criticize other religions but not one’s own, the religion one “believes” in – and that is also the way the followers of other religions feel.
+It is always easier to criticize other religions than one’s own, the religion one “believes” in.
+That is also the way the followers of other religions feel.

-The Hindu religions originally resulted from the deepest searching thoughts of mankind and not from any hallucinatory vision of a religious founder.
-But they evolved or deteriorated into a variety of sects with a multiplicity of anthropomorphic religious deities or concepts – some appearing as superstitions.
+The Hindu religion originally resulted from the deepest searching thoughts of mankind and not from any hallucinatory vision of a religious founder.
+But they evolved, or deteriorated, into a variety of sects with a multiplicity of anthropomorphic religious deities or concepts – some appearing as superstitions.
 This may result in overlooking the depth of original Hindu thinking and searching.